Pigskin Sunday

-We have been house/pet sitting at a beautiful cabin home in Western North Carolina for the past 6 weeks.
-It is our first caretaking “job” and was found via the Internet.
-When we arrived, the household included two dogs, three cats, four roosters and a hen.
-More on that later…
+We had been house- and pet-sitting at a beautiful cabin in Western North Carolina for six weeks.
+When we arrived, the household included two dogs, three cats, four roosters, and a hen.

-Yesterday when many were tuning into NFL pigskin games, we had our own unique lineup.
-About midday while enjoying a typically quiet rural Sunday, we were startled to hear some cussin’ and swearin’ coming from the woods near the end of the drive.
+Yesterday, when many were tuning into NFL pigskin games, we had our own unique lineup.
+About midday, while enjoying a typically quiet rural Sunday, we were startled to hear some cussin' and swearin' coming from the woods near the end of the drive.
 It sounded like a serious ruckus.
-Unnerved a bit, we slowly made our way down the drive to find the neighbors in a sweat with visible scratches.
+Unnerved, we slowly made our way down the drive to find the neighbors in a sweat with visible scratches.

-Before we could ask if they rather be left alone, we noticed this humongous pig slowly and laboriously making its way toward us.
+Before we could ask whether they'd rather be left alone, we noticed this humongous pig slowly and laboriously making its way toward us.

 Potbellied Pig